 5. Color, Borders, and Graphics

-If you are adding a border to your document, make sure it is either black, the same color as the text, or complements the text nnicely Again, choose a professional border to ensure your document does not look immature.
-Your cover letter, resume, and other job applications documents should all adhere to the same formatting to maintain consistency and uniformity.
+If you add a border to your document, make sure it is either black, the same color as the text, or complements the text nicely.
+Again, choose a professional border to ensure your document does not look immature.
+Your cover letter, resume, and other job application documents should adhere to the same formatting to maintain consistency and uniformity.

 Graphic Examples As Part of Your Education Resume Formatting Strategy